zhengqigao/Learning-from-Multiple-Annotator-Noisy-Labels/README.md

-# Learning from Multiple Annotator Noisy Labels (ECCV 2022)
+# Learning from Multi-Annotator Noisy Labels (ECCV 2022)

 This repo contains code for our paper 'Learning from Multiple Annotator Noisy Labels via Sample-wise Label Fusion' published on ECCV 2022.
 If you find it useful, please cite our paper.
 More info about the first author could be found on his homepage: https://zhengqigao.github.io/.